philliptharris/UISearchDisplayController/README.md

 UISearchDisplayController
 =========================

-An example of how to implement a UISearchDisplayController
+An example of how to implement a UISearchDisplayController.